jafbath/movieManager/README.md

 ## Features
-User can play against the dealer by hitting cards or standing if you have been dealt.
-User can bet chips based on how strong their hand is.
+Users can add movies to the database
+Users can remove movies from the database
+Users can edit movies in the database

 ## <a name="design"></a>Design
 * Design elements implemented using HTML and CSS.

 ## <a name="nextsteps"></a>Project Next Steps
-* Allow the user to split cards when they deem it appropriate.
-* Allow users to bet before cards are dealt.
-* Add a 3 to 1 payout for first dealt player blackjack.
-* Add a total win vs loss text box to show how much money the user has won or lost in a session.
+* Add more datapoints so users can find a specfic movie by genre, rating and wether they would want to watch it again.
-* Implement CSS so the user can change the theme/background of the game.
+* Implement further CSS so the user can choose between different themes by pressing buttons.

 ## <a name="deployment"></a>Deployed Link
 [Github](https://jafbath.github.io/blackjack/)